 Press the mixture as evenly as you can into the prepared baking dish and bake at 350 degrees Fahrenheit for 18-22 minutes, or just until the edges begin to turn a very pale brown.

 Let the shortbread base cool almost to room temperature while you prepare the caramel filling.

 Add the butter to a medium pot over medium heat and let it melt.
 Once the butter is melted, add the sugar, the sweetened condensed milk, and the brown rice syrup (or corn syrup).
 Combine these ingredients over the heat using a wire whisk until the mixture is smooth.
 Continue whisking constantly as the mixture heats up and once it reaches a slow boil continue whisking for 7 minutes.
-I would be remiss not to stress the importance of constant whisking at this point in the recipe.
-I have ruined more than a few batches of this caramel filling because I got a little lazy while I was whisking and let the caramel overcook on the bottom of the pot.
+Important: Stir constantly to avoid sticking and over cooking.
 If this happens, you'll start to see brown flecks appearing in the mixture as it boils and there's absolutely nothing you can do about this except throw the whole thing in the trash and start again (been there, done that!).

 After you've whisked the boiling caramel for 7 minutes, you'll notice it has darkened slightly and thickened a bit.
 Pour it quickly and carefully over the shortbread base and smooth it out with a spatula, pushing it into the corners of the pan if you need to.
 It's okay if the shortbread base hasn't cooled completely at this point.
 If it's a touch warm that's fine, just make sure it's not straight from the oven when you add the caramel.

 Set the baking dish aside for 10 minutes before beginning to melt the chocolate to spread over the top.
 This will allow the caramel to set slightly so the chocolate will spread easily.